svalgaard/activity-agent/README.md

 Check that log files start to appear in `~/.activity-monitor` within the next minute.

-To uninstall, run `activity-monitor uninstall`.
+To uninstall, run `./activity-monitor uninstall`.

 Get logs